gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

 ====================================================

 | The code progressions below draw a rectangle.
-| With each version, an improvement is made.
+| With each version, an improvement in code structure is made.
 | Firstly, only sequencing is used, with no iteration.
 | Secondly, iteration, using a for-loop, reduces code duplication.
 | Thirdly, a definition block with parameters allows for code reuse with the use of arguments.